grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 Vale lints your current document every time you save your changes.
 The extension reports the linting results in two ways:

 - In-line edit marks.
-You can hover your mouse cursor over the edit marks to view the vale warning or error.
+You can hover your mouse cursor over the edit marks to view the Vale warning or error.
 - A full report in the **PROBLEMS** tab.
-These errors include a reference to the Vale rule.
+Each Vale warning or error in the report includes the line and column where the error occurs.